city_hall

 Healthy and Green Retrofit Pilot Program

-Through the Healthy and Green Retrofit Pilot Program, the City of Boston will give owner-occupants of two- to four-unit homes $50,000 per unit to electrify and decarbonize their buildings.
-This will create cleaner, healthier, and more comfortable homes for all occupants.
+Through the Healthy and Green Retrofit Pilot Program, the City of Boston will provide eligible owner-occupants of two- to four-unit homes up to $50,000 per unit to make their homes healthier, more comfortable, and more resilient.

 • Boston's Community First Partnership supports residents and small business owners with no-cost energy audits and cost-saving energy-efficiency upgrades through the Mass Save program.